-- Students enrolling in their first SPE 729 clinical practicum must attend a bi-weekly one-hour clinic orientation seminar in the semester prior to their first clinical practicum rotation.
+- Students enrolling in their first SPE 729 clinical practicum must attend scheduled one-hour clinic orientation seminars in speech-language pathology (0 credits) in the semester prior to their first clinical practicum rotation.

 - Students enrolled in SPE 729, SPE 730, or SPE 734 must submit documentation of current liability insurance prior to the beginning of the semester.